Robert M. G. Reinhart

 - Education PhD, Vanderbilt University

-Research in my laboratory seeks to understand (i) the nature of visual perception and cognition (e.g., attention, working memory, executive control, learning) in the healthy adult brain, (ii) how these processes breakdown in aging and neuropsychiatric illnesses, such as schizophrenia, and (iii) how we can leverage insights from basic and clinical science to develop novel interventions for optimizing performance in healthy people and restoring abilities in aging and patient populations.
+Research in our laboratory seeks to understand (i) the nature of visual perception and cognition (e.g., attention, working memory, executive control, learning) in the healthy adult brain, (ii) how these processes break down in normal aging and neuropsychiatric illnesses, such as schizophrenia, and (iii) how we can leverage insights from basic and clinical science to develop novel interventions for optimizing cognition in healthy people and restoring abilities in aging and clinical populations.

 In our laboratory, we examine cognitive mechanisms from a physiologically inspired perspective centered on large-scale brain networks and how they interact through synchronized electrophysiological rhythms.
 We focus on the phase, frequency, and power of local electroencephalographic (EEG) rhythms, as well as a variety of neural coding schemes, such as cross-frequency coupling and phase synchronization, hypothesized to index flexible cortical circuits that integrate information across multiple temporal and spatial scales during cognition.
 We combine measures of EEG rhythms and their synchronization with source reconstruction methods (e.g., beamforming) to improve reasoning about the spatial location of these neural signals and networks.

-Finally, we believe a strong scientific approach involves the use of converging evidence from multiple methods, levels of analysis, and subject groups.
-Thus, in addition to expertise with behavioral, electrophysiological, and noninvasive neuromodulation techniques, we are also employing computational modeling and neuroimaging methods, and expanding our patient populations to include disorders of anxiety, depression, and pain.
+Finally, we believe a strong scientific approach involves the use of converging evidence from multiple methods, levels of analysis, and subject populations.
+Thus, in addition to expertise with behavioral (e.g., eye tracking, psychophysics), electrophysiological, and noninvasive neuromodulation techniques, we also employ computational modeling and neuroimaging methods, and are expanding our clinical populations to include Alzheimer’s disease, obsessive-compulsive disorder, generalized anxiety disorder, and depression.

-- Reinhart RMG, Park S, Woodman GF (2018).
+- Reinhart RMG, Park S, Woodman GF (2019).
 Localization and elimination of attentional dysfunction in schizophrenia during visual search.
-Schizophrenia Bulletin.
+Schizophrenia Bulletin 45(1):96-105.